zerolabnet/SSClash/README.md

 This script automatically updates rule providers whenever the Internet interface comes up, ensuring rules are refreshed after router reboots.

-# 2. If you use `proxy-providers`, to automatically update the proxy server IP addresses (which are excluded from the mangle chain) when subscriptions change:
+## 2. If you use `proxy-providers`, to automatically update the proxy server IP addresses (which are excluded from the mangle chain) when subscriptions change:

-## Create a cron job
+Create a cron job:

 ```sh
 # Check and update every 30 minutes